Interconnecting domains with IBGP

 Virtual Private Network) architectures - commonly referenced as

-the network into multiple domains with one AS number used across
+domain, with one AS number used across the IGP domains.
+This is

-domain architecture there might be a need to modify the NEXT_HOP path
+architecture there might be a need to modify the NEXT_HOP path

 attribute at the domain boundary.
 While this is the default behavior

-for EBGP ([RFC4271], Section 5.1.3.), it is not recommended behavior
+for EBGP ( [RFC4271], Section 5.1.3), it is not recommended behavior

-for IBGP ([RFC4456], Section 10, recommends keeping NEXT_HOP path
+for IBGP ( [RFC4456], Section 10, recommends keeping NEXT_HOP path

 attribute unmodified when reflecting the NLRIs - Network Layer